 If a more sophisticated estate plan is required to address your estate, there is no way to know in advance how complex your estate plan will be.
 There is also no way to estimate costs.
 The only fair way to bill attorney's fees for these types of cases is to bill fees on an hourly basis.
 No flat fees are available.

-To get started on a Simple Will, Will or Estate Planning Package, please download the Prospective Client Information Worksheet for Estate Planning by clicking on the link below and then return the completed Worksheet to our office:
+To get started on a Simple Will, Will or Estate Planning Package, please complete a Prospective Client Information Worksheet for Estate Planning by clicking on one of the links below: